 - Check with your mortgage company if there are any retentions from mortgage offers, and ask buyers to do the same.

 In 2018 just under 40% of property sales fell through, which equals over 300,000 transactions a year!
 One-third of those failed sales were attributed to the buyers failing to get their finance approved, 69% due to the buyer pulling out.

 Some more FAQ for Property Chains

 What does chain free mean when buying a property?

 Chain free when buying another property means that your purchase is not dependant on anyone else selling or buying a house, which is the same as no chain.

 How can I avoid a property chain?

-Flying Homes encounter such scenarios daily; approximately 30% of our property purchases are from broken property chains, even job loss can endanger the sale of your home, so always keep any other offers on the back-burner until your sale is completed; you can always sell your house fast to a cash house buyer.
+Flying Homes encounter such scenarios daily.
+Approximately 30% of quick sale firms property purchases are from broken property chains.
+Even job loss can endanger the sale of your home, so always keep any other offers on the back-burner until your sale completes; you can always sell your house fast to a cash house buyer.